What is a callus?

 - Dry your feet fully after washing them and apply a moisturising foot cream.

 - Wear comfortable shoes that fit correctly.
-Shop for shoes after midday, your feet swell throughout the day and this way your shoes will be comfortable all day.
+Shop for shoes after midday.
+Your feet swell throughout the day so buying your shoes later in the day means your shoes will be comfortable all day.
 Make sure you can move your toes and there is a space between your toes and the front of your shoe.
 If possible, avoid wearing heels as they put more pressure on your feet and can cause calluses.